RedTurtle/collective.itvalidators/README.txt

                     DependencyCheckValidator('field1', warnValue='Other...', wantedValue=True)
     )

 This will add in position 0 a required validator.
+In this way the validation runs normally.

 Contribute!
 ===========